mohamedsaif/ai-hub-gateway-landing-zone/README.md

 ## Deployment

-Below is a high-level guide to deploy the AI Hub Gateway Landing Zone.
+Below is a high-level guide to deploy the AI Hub Gateway Landing Zone main components.

 ### Networking
 For the AI Hub Gateway Landing Zone to be deployed, you will need to have/identify the following components: